HCRG

 There are very few children that cannot receive their vaccinations.

-However, if your child has a medical condition, it is possible that we will ask you or your child’s GP or consultant for further information to ensure it is safe for them to receive the vaccination at the current time.
+However, if your child has a medical condition, please discuss it with your child’s GP or consultant to ensure it is safe for them to receive the vaccination at the current time and document this on their form.

 • Are there any side effects following vaccination?

-All vaccines can cause side effects but studies suggest they are generally mild and settle within a day or two.
+All vaccines can cause side effects, but studies suggest they are generally mild and soon settle.

-If you are worried about your child you can telephone 111 for non-urgent medical advice or contact your GP practice.
+If you are worried about your child, you can telephone 111 for non-urgent medical advice or contact your GP practice.
+In an emergency, please telephone 999.
+Further advice can be found at: www.nhs.uk.

-Our team reports any post vaccination side effects that we are aware of, so please contact the Immunisation Team if you feel that we need to report any reactions experienced by your child.
+Our team report any post vaccination side effects that we are aware of, so please contact the Immunisation Team if you feel that we need to report any reactions experienced by your child.

 • What if my child is unwell on the day of the vaccination?

-If your child is not well enough to attend school, then our team will make arrangements to see them next time we visit.
-Generally if they are well enough to be in school, they are usually well enough to be vaccinated.
+If your child is not well enough to attend school, then our team will make arrangements to see them the next time they visit the school or provide details on how to access a community clinic.
+Generally, if they are well enough to be in school, they are usually well enough to be vaccinated.

 However, if your child is recovering from a chronic illness or recent infection, the nurse may decide to defer the vaccination until they are fully recovered.
 This is to ensure that any subsequent changes in their health are not wrongly attributed to the vaccination.

-Yes, either Paracetamol or Ibuprofen can be safely taken to reduce symptoms from the vaccine (please follow products dosage instructions).
-Likewise, if your child is taking ibuprofen or Paracetamol prior to the vaccine for any reason, it is still ok to have the vaccine whilst using these two medications.
+Yes, either Paracetamol or Ibuprofen can be safely taken to reduce symptoms from the vaccine (please follow product dosage instructions).
+Likewise, if your child is taking Ibuprofen or Paracetamol prior to the vaccine for any reason, it is still ok to have the vaccine whilst using these two medications.

 • Where can I find out more information about vaccinations?